 Then, read up on the newest information which has been released recently, 10 years after the 2002 WHI (Women’s Health Initiative) study results.
-Also, before you go to your doctor, I recommend that you fill out the Menopause Symptoms Chart in the back of my book.
+Also, before you go to your doctor, I recommend that you fill out the Menopause Symptoms Chart.
 This will help you communicate clearly and quickly exactly how you feel to your doctor.
 I really encourage using the symptoms chart because your doctor will need to evaluate how you feel along with the results from your blood work.
 A women’s numbers may be in the “normal” range, but if she can’t sleep, can’t think, her libido is crashing, she’s hot flashing and flushing, her vagina suddenly takes a trip to the Sahara Desert and sex hurts, then those so-called normal ranges are not normal for her!

 Has your perimenopause and menopause journey affected your relationship with your husband and your family?